jordansirwin/TCAA/README.md

 ### Technical Notes

 * All files are written using Markdown (file extension .md).
-While they can be opened and ready in any text editor, any Markdown compiler should be able to generate HTML from best reading.
+While they can be opened and read in any text editor, any Markdown compiler should be able to generate HTML from best reading.

 * All quests are located in: /src/quests.